 - hospice care

 - ambulance services

 Medicare Advantage plans (Part C) in New Hampshire receive approval from Medicare, but the plans are offered by private health insurance carriers.
-Advantage plans have a wide range of premiums and covered healthcare services.
-All Medicare Advantage plans in New Hampshire provide:
+These plans have a wide range of covered healthcare services.

 Private insurance providers offer a range of Medicare Advantage plans in New Hampshire.
-As you compare plans, remember that each Advantage plan has unique coverage and varying premium rates.
-These are the carriers of Medicare Advantage plans in New Hampshire:
+As you compare plans, remember that each plan has unique coverage and varying premium rates.

 - Anthem Blue Cross and Blue Shield